maxlee85/crane/README.md

 teacher_classroom_date_ranges -> teacher_classroom_groups -> teacher_classrooms

 # teacher_classroom_date_ranges
-1. The source table, mysql_ebdb_tables.people_teacher_classrooms_history, a row is inserted into this table/updated everytime a teacher's relationship with a classroom changes. _fivetran_deleted represents a hard delete while datetime_archived would be a soft delete.\
+1. In the "source" table, mysql_ebdb_tables.people_teacher_classrooms_history, a row is inserted into this table/updated everytime a teacher's relationship with a classroom changes. _fivetran_deleted represents a hard delete while datetime_archived would be a soft delete.\

 A basic recreation of the table:

 | user_id | classroom_id | date_created | _fivetran_synced | _fivetran_deleted |